cwang1221/cwang1221.github.io/docs/raji/raji.md

 # Raji

 Raji is a Jira-like PoC (proof of competency :)) project.
 Which is simulating the appearance and main functionalities of [Clubhouse](https://clubhouse.io/).
+I finished this project within only 120 hours.

 ![Raji](https://raw.githubusercontent.com/cwang1221/cwang1221.github.io/main/images/raji-stories.png)